Solar panels in Bristol: are they worth it?

 In this guide, we’ll explain how much solar panels cost in Bristol, how the city’s weather affects them, and which government grants can aid you in cutting the upfront cost.

-At Sunsave we install across the whole of Bristol – so if you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll generate a quick estimate.
+At Sunsave we install across the whole of Bristol – so if you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll provide an estimate.

 What are the best solar panel installers in Bristol?

-We’ve used a stringent series of tests to assess more than 2,200 installers across the UK, and these companies above fared the best of any in Bristol.
+We’ve used a stringent series of tests to assess more than 2,200 installers across the UK, and these companies above fared the best of any that install solar panels in Bristol.

 They’re all certified by the MCS or Flexi-Orb, accredited by the HIES, approved by TrustMark, registered with NAPIT, and have received excellent customer ratings on at least one reputable review site.